No Products in the Cart

 Zucchini‐ does fine for a few days if left out on a cool counter, even after cut.
 Wrap in a cloth and refrigerate for longer storage.

-You are welcome to leave a comment to let us know how you do things at your home!
+You are welcome to send us a message to let us know how you do things at your home!
 This is a very broad subject, and there are so many different ways to do these things.
 We always love to hear from from the good people who use our bags!